gohugoio/hugo/content/templates/homepage.md

 3. `/themes/<THEME>/layouts/index.html`
 4. `/themes/<THEME>/layouts/_default/list.html`

-## Adding Content and Front Matter to the Homepage
+## Add Content and Front Matter to the Homepage

 The homepage, similar to other [list pages in Hugo][lists], accepts content and front matter from an `_index.md` file.
 This file should live at the root of your `content` folder (i.e., `content/_index.md`).
 You can then add body copy and metadata to your homepage the way you would any other content file.